dalmijn/WFS20/README.md

-# wfs20: Small library for requesting spatial data (WFS)
+# wfs20: Small library for requesting geospatial data (WFS)

 ## What is it?
 wfs20 is a small library with the sole purpose of making it easy